Emerald at a Glance

 RecommendedSound Healing

-RecommendedMoon Phase Charging: Emerald responds beautifully to moonlight charging — place it in direct moonlight during the full moon overnight for gentle cleansing and recharging.
-The moon's feminine, receptive energy resonates with Emerald's nurturing, love-promoting properties.
-For love intentions, charge during the waxing moon as energy builds.
-Brief rinses under cool running water are also effective and refreshing.
-Avoid prolonged water soaking to protect oil treatments.
+RecommendedMoon Phase Charging: Emerald responds well to moonlight.
+Set it in direct moonlight overnight during the full moon for a gentle cleanse and recharge.
+For love intentions, the waxing moon works well — the energy is building, which matches the intention.
+A quick rinse under cool running water is also fine.
+Just do not soak it, to protect any oil treatments.

 Avoid the following: